 Location: KINA is located on Devon Street West.
 The Gallery at Jetcharm is located in the Jetcharm Barber Shop on Egmont Street.

+There are many New Plymouth attractions worth doing, but there are also many events!
 With such a prominent art and culture scene, no wonder New Plymouth has so many events!
-Throughout the year, the city is known to host pop-up gigs complete with potluck dinners.
-(Keep an eye out on the Pop-Up Gigs Network).
 Annual events worth checking out at the Festival of Lights in Pukekura Park through December and January, the WOMAD Festival in March, the Get Up Festival during the Taranaki Anniversary, and much more!

 Location: All over the city.

-9. Take a stroll down Te Henui Walkway
+9. Take a Stroll Down Te Henui Walkway – FREE

 In the shadow of the Coastal Walkway, only the locals seem to take advantage of this river walk easily accessible from the city centre.
 You can even team the Te Henui Walkway with the Coastal Walkway.
 From the coastal walkway, take the Te Henui Walkway all the way to Durham Avenue in the south or make it into a loop walk by crossing over the bridge at Cumberland Street and returning down the other side of the river.
 The Te Henui Walkway takes around two hours to complete.